 Stories can help leaders, funders and other interested stakeholders to understand the importance of the work you do.
 Check out the nDigiDreams approach and see if something similar might be of interest for your organization.
 Other sources of information include the Center for Digital Storytelling and for more on the value of storytelling, check out the Goodman Center.

-NICOA's Native Elder Digital Storytelling Project videos will be available on the NICOA website later this year.
+NICOA's Native Elder Digital Storytelling Project videos are available on NICOA's website within NICOA Resources.